Spejderneslejr/crewnet-integration/endpoint-tests/status.md

 ## APIS

-The following sections documents the results of testing the individual API endpoints.
+The following sections documents the results of initial testing of the individual CrewNet API endpoints.

 If the test was successful it is marked with a ✅️ - if not it is marked with a ❌️ and a link documenting the details.

+The test has been executed one-by-one by using the VS Code [Rest Client](https://github.com/Huachao/vscode-restclient).

+The test did not cover load tests or any other real-life loads that would eg. trigger a rate limit.

+## Questions

+* Will eg. `GET /v1/users` hold up when we have 4000 users?

 ### Events